Edited by: Keri Stooksbury

 College students do their fair share of purchasing items on Amazon, just like the rest of us.
 Books, supplies, things for your dorm, and maybe even a new computer — the purchases can rack up quickly.
 Luckily, the Amazon Prime Signature card can help make all of those purchases more rewarding.

-While the Amazon Prime Signature card requires you to have an Amazon Prime membership (including Prime Student), those that do will earn 5% cash-back at Amazon.com and Whole Foods, plus 2% back at restaurants, gas stations, and drugstores.
+While the Amazon Prime Signature card requires you to have an Amazon Prime membership (including Prime Student), those that do will earn 5% cash-back at Amazon.com, Whole Foods, and Chase Travel, plus 2% back at restaurants, gas stations, and local transit/commuting.

 When you have little to no credit history, being added as an authorized user on your parent or guardian’s credit card can be a perfect fit.
 If you’re not already familiar, an authorized user is an additional cardholder on someone else’s credit card account.
 This means the authorized user gets a card of their own, but the primary cardholder is responsible for the monthly payment.